How do I make the very best homemade bread?

 For those unfortunate souls who are intolerant of or allergic to it, I encourage you to look elsewhere.
 Gluten-free dough typically requires a bread pan (our bread is considered free-form), and we just can't (and may never be able to) produce the flavor and texture profiles we demand.

 Do I have to use the Average Joe Bread Pot?

-If you use cast-iron or stainless steel, you'll need to pre-heat the pot for about 30 minutes.
+If you use cast-iron, stainless steel, stoneware, or clay, you'll need to preheat the pot for 30 minutes.
 But if you want something inexpensive that doesn't require pre-heating, cleans up easily, is lightweight, and works like a charm, you can't beat the one we sell.